-Nevertheless, the distance from the coast and the difficult access to the archipelago allowed it to stay mostly untamed, preserving a very interesting ecosystem that owed Fernando de Noronha the inscription as a UNESCO World Heritage Site in 2001.
+Nevertheless, the distance from the coast and the difficult access to the archipelago allowed it to remain mostly untamed, preserving a very interesting ecosystem that owed Fernando de Noronha the inscription as a UNESCO World Heritage Site in 2001.

 For the same reasons, as well as because of its remoteness and the strict limitation in the number of visitors allowed, Fernando de Noronha is an expensive destination.

 That’s also what makes this island so special.
-Nature, breathtaking beaches, a laid-back atmosphere and total chill-out.
+Nature, breathtaking beaches, a laid-back atmosphere, and total chill-out.

 I experienced a similar concept of luxury – not based on expensive things or service, but on exclusivity and remoteness – the following year in Los Roques, the awesome Venezuelan archipelago with its turquoise, crystal-clear waters.
 And I knew, once for all, that secluded places, with limited people, are what I call the ultimate luxury.

 With their perfect sand the color of gold, the shades of water from turquoise to deep blue, and the steep cliffs, all Fernando de Noronha beaches are heavenly in their own way.

 One of the many beautiful beaches in Fernando de Noronha